wrahool/wrahool.github.io/_pages/books.md

 - *Gene* by Siddhartha Mukherjee
 - *The Harry Potter Series* by J. K. Rowling
 - *The Adventures of Tintin* by Hergé
+- *Science Fictions* by Stuart Ritchie
 - *The Man Who Knew Infinity* Robert Kanigel
 - *Asterix and Obelix* by  Albert Uderzo and René Goscinny
 - *Contact* by Carl Sagan
 - *Exhalation* by Ted Chiang
+- *How to Build a Car* by Adrian Newey
 - *The Secret of our Success* by Joseph Henrich
 - *And Then There Were None* by Agatha Christie
 - *The Black Swan* by Nassim Nicholas Taleb